ctsuu/Vehicle-Tracking/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-There are some example images:
+In cell 18, build a function to extract all features from single image input.
+And cell 19 is the test result.
 * Crop out the car
 <p align="center">
  <img src="./output_images/automatic_cropped_car_finder.png" width="720">